How to Make a Mace Substitute

 Substitute the mace called for in your recipe with an equal amount of nutmeg.
 Since mace is the membrane that surrounds nutmeg, the flavor will be similar.
 Nutmeg just has a slightly more pungent flavor and fragrance.

-If you don't have nutmeg, you can also use allspice, cinnamon, ginger or pumpkin pie spice (which has nutmeg in it) as a stand in.
+If you don't have nutmeg, you can also one of the above spices as stand-ins as well.
 Replace them measure for measure.

 Mace is used differently in different parts of the world.